Recruit A SEO Manager; How To Hire Your Next SEO Manager

 Some SEO managers may have the experience as a manager but not actually have a great deal of SEO or digital marketing knowledge, regardless of what they might tell you.

-- Experience of all areas of digital marketing with proven successes throughout and the ability to thoroughly explain to you why the success was achieved and what solutions or strategies were employed or problems overcome.
+- Experience in all areas of digital marketing with proven successes throughout and the ability to thoroughly explain to you why the success was achieved and what solutions or strategies were employed or problems overcome.

 - Up to date knowledge of all areas digital such as SEO (onsite and offsite), PPC, social media and any other channels and how everything fits into the overall marketing campaign.